matrixswarm/matrixswarm/README.md

-# 🧠 MatrixSwarm
+🧠 MatrixSwarm: First AI Operating System

-**MatrixSwarm** is a distributed, file-driven agent operating system.
+MatrixSwarm is the first autonomous, file-driven, swarm-based AI operating system.
-**Spawn the Swarm.**

-No containers.
-No daemons.
-No sockets.
-Just purpose-built swarms running on real files.

-Spawn agents.
-Delegate missions.
-Kill subtrees.
-Resurrect the dead.

-This isn't just some vibe-driven science project.
-Okay, maybe a *little* — but what we had before was **serious infrastructure**:
-- Redis-backed socket mesh
-- TLS messaging framework
-- Full daemon lifecycle hooks

-Then it got nuked.
-And what rose from the ashes is faster, leaner, and way more brutal.
+Agents don’t run under you — they live beside you.

+✅ No containers.
+✅ No servers.
+✅ No sockets.

+Only raw, decentralized Hive command — operating purely on the filesystem.
 ---

 ## ⚔️ Philosophy